thedev132/hcb/README.md

   machine.
 For some reason, the debug output from the DocuSign Ruby Client is different when running on production Rails (even when `debugging` is set to true on the DocuSign API instance's configurations)

+## Plaid

+Hack Club Bank uses Plaid to sync transactions from our Bank Accounts (e.g. SVB) into this app.
+Those transactions are saved as RawPlaidTransactions.
+Our main account (FS Main on SVB) is authenticated with Plaid through Max's SVB account (`max@hackclub.com`).